ineedbots/iw4_bot_warfare/README.md

   - Bots sprint more
   - Improved bots sight on enemies
 	- Bots play hidden gamemodes like one-flag and arena
+	- Bots do random actions while waiting at an objective

 - v2.0.1
   - Reduced bots crouching